SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ls -althr
 ```

 - Fifth, make the correlation matrix by using the SparCC, spearman, pearson.
-Here we use the spearman as an example and actually used in the paper
+Here we use the spearman as an example and actually are also used in the paper

     - construct the correlation matrix: `python SparCC.py ./AUG_WT_all.txt -i 20 --cor_file=./cor_AUG_WT_all.out -a spearman`
     -